abhi3700/evm-playground/README.md

 abi.encodePacked("Abhijit", " Roy")
 > 0x416268696a6974526f79
 ```

+> In EOSIO, all the account names are encoded into a 64-bit integer.
+This is done by taking the first 12 characters of the account name and converting them to a base-32 number.
+The remaining characters are ignored.
+This is done to save space on the blockchain.

 - In `1`, if space occurs in input, the encoded output is different along with the offset.
 - In `2`, if space occurs in input, the encoded output is different without the offset.